16 Things To Do When Visiting Bowling Green, KY | Karta.com

 14. Duncan Hines Scenic Byway

-Take a scenic drive along the Duncan Hines Scenic Byway, a picturesque route named after the famous food critic and cake mix pioneer who called Bowling Green his home.
-This drive winds through the rolling hills and beautiful countryside of southern Kentucky, offering stunning views and plenty of opportunities to stop and explore along the way.
+Discover the beauty of southern Kentucky with a drive along the Duncan Hines Scenic Byway, a route named after the iconic food critic and cake mix pioneer who once lived in Bowling Green.
+This picturesque journey winds through rolling hills and charming countryside, offering breathtaking views and stops at notable landmarks like the Lost River Cave and Historic Railpark.

 Duncan Hines Scenic Byway | Tiger Tales